 – Well, you know, with the us are thinking of going for a few beers and then perhaps to a nightclub.

 – No, I think I’ll stick to my original idea.
 The quiet nights sounds a little better.
 I’ve got to get up for work tomorrow.

 Phrasal Verb Pile Up Meaning

-And then the final phrasal verb I have in this particular podcast is TO GET ACROSS.
+And then the final phrasal verb I have in this particular podcast is to

-Meaning: make your point to so that somebody understands where you’re coming from
+Meaning: make your point so that somebody understands where you’re coming from

 To get across in its literal means to be able to go from one side of the street to the other, to get across the road to get across the bridge.